crizmo/xlsx-mongo/README.md

 });
 ```

-Note:
-1. Remember to set the MONGO_URL in .env file
-2. The collection name is the name of the collection in which you want to import the data
-3. The file path is the path to the excel file
-4. The showConsoleMessages is a boolean value which is used to show the console messages or not
-5. The init function is used to setup the file path
-6. The import function imports the entire excel file to the database
-[ It will add duplicate data if the data already exists in the database ]
-7. The schema of the data is generated dynamically based on the first row of the excel file
-[ The first row of the excel file should contain the names of the columns ]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## For more information on how to use it visit

 - [Github](https://github.com/crizmo/xlsx-mongo)
 - [Example](https://github.com/crizmo/xlsx-mongo/tree/main/tests)

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Roadmap

-- [ ] Add Changelog
-- [ ] Add Tests
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add More Functions
-- [ ] Documentation
-    - [ ] Website
-    - [ ] Examples
-    - [ ] Wiki
-- [ ] Add Support for more platforms

-See the [open issues](https://github.com/crizmo/xlsx-mongo/issues) for a full list of proposed features (and known issues).

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact
 Package Made by: `kurizu.taz` on discord <br>